dirkgroenen/viewport-checker/README.md

     classToAdd: 'visible', // Class to add to the elements when they are visible
     offset: 100, // The offset of the elements (let them appear earlier or later)
     repeat: false, // Add the possibility to remove the class if the elements are not visible
-    callbackFunction: function(elem){} // Callback to do after a class was added to an element });
+    callbackFunction: function(elem, action){} // Callback to do after a class was added to an element.
+Action will return "add" or "remove", depending if the class was added or removed
+});
 ```